AyanKumar/IAC-demo/README.md

  https://goharbor.io/

- Harbor is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as   trusted
+ Harbor is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as   trusted.

   I have concentrated more on TDD with infrastructure and deploying a simple app.
   You can find the architectural diagram under Diagram folder.
 # Tools used:
-  Packer : For builing image for harbor. http://packer.io/
+  Packer : For building image for harbor. http://packer.io/
   Terraform: For deploying resources in AWS. https://www.terraform.io/
   Conftest: For unit testing .tf files in order to enforce policies and checks. (https://www.conftest.dev/)
-  Terratest: For end to end testing which will verify post the resources are deployed whether the dns url is accessible and resturn the correct statusCode.(https://terratest.gruntwork.io/)
+  Terratest: For end to end testing which will verify, post the resources are deployed whether the dns url is accessible and return the correct statusCode.(https://terratest.gruntwork.io/)

  # Pre-requisite: